 It’s just a mouse!

 When you sit at a computer and want to control the cursor you might use a mouse; a human interface device that is designed to allow you to activate icons and other features of the software running on your machine.
-An interactive whiteboard is exactly the same thing.
-It is simply a giant mouse that allows you to control the computer connected to it through a large image projected from the front of the classroom.
+An interactive whiteboard or interactive device is exactly the same thing.
+It is simply a giant mouse that allows you to control your computer using a large image projected from the front of the classroom.
 The board itself is not a computer, it does not have a CDRom slot on the side (no matter how hard you look) it relies completely on having a computer or laptop and a data projector working with it.
 This means that whatever you would normally run from your computer can work with the interactive whiteboard.
 All of the software that you might run from the comfort of your desk can now be run from the front of the classroom.
-The left mouse button becomes your finger on the SMART or other touch sensitive/camera based boards or the nib of the digital pen on the Promethean board.
+The left mouse button becomes your finger or pen.

 How frequently this process needs to occur will very often depend on the kind of set up you have in your classroom.
-If you have a permanent installation with a separate projector on the ceiling then you might only need to do this once a day; just to be on the safe side.
+If you have a permanent installation with a separate projector on the ceiling or wall then you might only need to do this once a day; just to be on the safe side.
 However, in my experience, having a class of lively students in a room above yours can sometimes mean that the projector wobbles with the ceiling as they move around above you and can mean that you have to calibrate or orientate the board again.
 For this reason I always opt for the top floor!
-Alternatively, whiteboards with projectors on a pole or those that use either short throw or ultra-short throw projectors lessen the need even further.
+Alternatively, whiteboards that use either short throw or ultra-short throw projectors lessen the need even further.
 IF you opt for an interactive device, like the Epson Interactive Projector, you have even less to worry about in this regard.
 The projector is in charge of both the image and the interface device.
 That means you calibrate it to the computer not the space.
 As long as you are using the same device, you’ll only need to calibrate it once – even if you move it around the room.
 There are also models of IWB that have an auto calibration process which lessens the need to do this even further.

 Pens or fingers?